PAY NO ATTENTION TO THE PERCENTAGE OF YOUR GRADE ON CANVAS. IT HAS NO RELATION TO YOUR FINAL GRADE.

 Vanity Fair (dir.
 Mira Nair, 2004 film)

-I will be asking you to learn how to do something no one may ever have asked you to do: it's called close reading.
+In this course, I will be asking you to learn how to do something no one may ever have asked you to do: it's called close reading.
 (Please do not confuse being moralistic and judgmental--"it didn't do 'x' and it should have done!"--with being critical--"why is the work doing what it is doing the way it is doing it?")."

 Close reading means paying attention to language, to the words the author has used, the order in which they are used, and appreciating how well they are used.
 It means paying attention not to what is said but to how it is said; it means paying attention to the structure of sentences and the structure of the narrative; it means paying attention to tropes such as metaphor, metonymy, and irony, among others; it means being alert to allusions a work of literature makes to other works of literature.